|In this lesson, you will learn how to straighten hair as a style option,

 When you're done, take our certificate

-course in African Hairstyles for more information.
+course in African Hairstyles for quizzes and to get a certificate

 Lesson 1: Caring for African Hair Overview